 Opiate Addiction Treatment at Carolina Center for Recovery

 Once you have completed the initial opiate detox process, it is important for you to complete treatment for your opiate addiction.
-Carolina Center for Recovery is a dual-diagnosis treatment facility located in Matthews, NC.
+Carolina Center for Recovery is a dual-diagnosis treatment facility located in Charlotte, NC.
 Carolina Center for Recovery offers individualized, extended-term opiate addiction treatment in an intimate and comfortable setting.
 We take a holistic approach to treating addiction, offering a variety of treatment modalities centered around identifying and resolving the underlying issues associated with the addiction.
 Each client enrolled in our program will receive individual attention from a therapist and psychiatrist as well as gaining exposure to a multitude of traditional and alternative therapies.
 When you first arrive at Carolina Center for Recovery, you will have the opportunity to participate in a medical and psychiatric evaluation.
 Once our team maps out your treatment plan, you will take the first step in your journey towards recovery with the guidance of Carolina Center for Recovery’s clinical, medical and holistic teams.

 Medically Reviewed: December 1, 2019